 Tucked between West Bryan and West Congress streets, where Habersham and East Saint Julian streets meet, is Warren Square.
-It was laid out in 1791 and named in honor of General Joseph Warren, a hero of the American Revolution, who was killed at the Battle of Bunker Hill during the Revolutionary War in 1775.
-He wasn’t directly connected to Savannah but his prominence and contributions as a member of the Sons of Liberty and President of the Massachusetts earned him this honor.
+Laid out in 1791 and named in honor of General Joseph Warren, the square honors him.
+Gen. Warren was a hero of the American Revolution.
+He died at the Battle of Bunker Hill during the Revolutionary War in 1775.
+There is no direct connection between the General and Savannah.
+But, General Joseph Warren’s prominence and contributions as a member of the Sons of Liberty and President of the Massachusetts earned him this honor.

 Many houses, including the Spencer-Woodbridge House, open to the square.
-This house was built for William H. Spencer in 1790 and the other surrounding the square date from 1790 to 1820.
+Built for William H. Spencer in 1790, this house and others surrounding the square date from 1790 to 1820.